NAMM 2026: Casio previews a new portable standalone sampler with 16 pads, real-time recording, a sequencer, and more.

 The new Casio sampler doesn’t have a name yet, so it’s simply called “sampler”.
 It’s a portable, standalone sampler with 4×4 playable pads with selectable backlight colors.

 The interface design is, for me, a mix of modern and retro, especially with the game controllers on top of the unit.
+I wonder if it will also come with retro games like “Catch the Sample” or “Sample Me as Fast as You Can”.
+Joke’s aside.

-According to the specs paper, it features 16 voices and supports 16-bit linear 48kHz sampling in wav format.
+According to the specs paper, it features 16 voices and supports 16-bit linear 48kHz sampling in WAV format.
 For now, you can save up to 16 samples in up to 10 banks, but this is not final.

 You can sample into the device via the built-in microphone and external sources, including via the audio input and USB-C port.
 It will feature 64GB of internal memory and ship with preset sounds.
 They promise these are classic CASIO sounds.